stezz/fullstackopen_mooc/README.md

-# fullstackopen_mooc
+# Submision repo for the fullstackopen_mooc course provided by Helsinki University
-Fullstack Open Mooc submission repo
+That's it folks